-DegreeWorks is an online advising tool that has been designed to assist students and advisors to review progress toward a student's Queens College degree.
+DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

-To access DegreeWorks, log into the CUNY Portal at http://www.cuny.edu.
-Then, click on CUNYfirst Student Advisement Degree Audit.
+To access DegreeWorks, log into the CUNY Portal at https://cunyportal.cuny.edu/.

 - What is DegreeWorks?